‘Greatest Showman’ Rules the Soundtracks Chart for 2018… And All Album Sales, Period

 Among song-based albums for non-musicals, after “Guardians of the Galaxy’s” fourth-place showing, “Fifty Shades Freed” came in at No. 8, followed closely by the greatly Grammy-nominated “Black Panther” album produced by Kendrick Lamar at No. 9.
 (The pure score album for “Black Panther” fell just short of the top 25.)

-The only purely instrumental score to make the top 25 was an album of John Williams’ music for “Star Wars: The Last Jedi” at No. 16.
+The only purely instrumental scores to make the top 25 were an album of John Williams’ music for “Star Wars: The Last Jedi” at No. 16, along with the “Stranger Things” soundtrack.

 The full list: